 2) End of Placement

 This is a touch point frequently used for temporary employment staff.
 The survey would be sent out once the placement has ended.
 This type of survey often goes out not only to the candidate but also the hiring manager.
-Here’s an example that you could send to a candidate at the end of placement.
+Here’s an example that you could send to a candidate at the end of the

 Bonus!
 Also survey the hiring manager so you get the complete picture of the placement from both the company- and the candidate’s perspective.